fedora-ruby/gem-patch/README.md

 ## Copyright

-See LICENCE.
+Released under the MIT license.
 Feel free to contribute!